 Create a Comfortable Environment

 When you go outside, it’s cold and raining or snowing.
-And when you’re inside, the air is dried out from your heating system.
+Your heating systems dries our your air.
 It can feel like you can’t get comfortable anywhere.

 One way to make your home or apartment more inviting is to be aware of humidity levels.
 The ideal range is between 45-50 percent, and it can help with overcoming illness and preventing dry skin.
 You can find more specifics with Aprilaire’s guide to humidity.